7 keys to managing anxiety

 When you exercise as part of a group, you meet new and interesting people and you can also create a good support system for yourself.
 You’ll also get to work your muscles and let off some steam as well.

-Instead of spouting off Greek history to you, what I mean by this is learn to recognize what your triggers are.
-Understand which places, situations, people, foods and smells – make you feel anxious about life.
-Learn to see how the smallest of things make you become stressed and begin to panic.
+Instead of spouting off Greek history to you, what I mean by this is to learn to recognise what your triggers are.
+Understand which places, situations, people, foods and smells – make you anxious about life.
+Learn to see how the smallest things make you become stressed and panic.

 Writing a list of them can be helpful.
-Once you become aware of the triggers that spark your anxiety off, you can begin to find ways to ease your anxiety and that feeling that makes you nervous.
+Once you become aware of the triggers that spark your anxiety, you can begin to find ways to ease that feeling that makes you nervous.

 One way to achieve this is to avoid situations or certain people altogether.
 That way you’ll be eliminating any possibility of a panic attack.

-Another way to tackle the trigger, is to prepare yourself for it.
+Another way to tackle the trigger is to prepare yourself for it.
 Consciously walk into the situation, knowing there will be a trigger.
-You’ll also have been practicing all the above Keyes, so that you can be confident in knowing you are strong enough to deal with them head-on.
+You’ll also have been practising all the above tips to be confident you are strong enough to deal with them head-on.

 The second point might seem a bit scary at first, but, trust me (I’m a psychotherapist, after all), once you’ve done it once, it does become easier every time you practice it.